 Ukiyo-e means the Japanese pictures of the “floating world.”
 Ukiyo-e is also known as the Japanese era of woodblock prints.
-Though the Japanese woodblock prints happened before the Art Nouveau movement in Europe, they influenced this movement.
+The Japanese woodblock prints happened before the Art Nouveau movement in Europe, but they influenced this movement.

 The Japanese Ukiyo-e helped start the Art Nouveau movement and influenced many Art Nouveau artists with their artworks.
 Siegfried Bing, a French art dealer, imported many Japanese arts to Paris, including Ukiyo-e woodblock prints.
-He had an influential magazine that helped the exposure of Japanese art; this helped influence the art nouveau art movement.
+He had an influential magazine that helped expose Japanese art; this helped influence the art nouveau art movement.

 Japanese, Ukiyo-e, Trade And Art Nouveau